Basic Sports Injury Prevention- An MSK Therapy perspective

 That said there are things that one can do to help prevent an injury and understanding a little about how injuries can occur can help.
 In simple terms, tissues and structures within the body can adapt.
 However, the ability to change depends on many factors, including genetics, level of fitness, loading, duration, the speed of adaption, available nutrients, oxygen, hydration, energy, temperature and more.
 Tissues and structures will adapt to a point, before breaking or becoming damaged.
 There is a commonly known law in Musculoskeletal medicine called Wolff’s Law which relates to bone remodelling and another called Davis’s law (no relation), which refers to soft tissue structures.
 These law’s attempt to explain how bone and tissues respond to the application of various forces or loads.
 In the case of Bone, it will remodel and adapt to loads, up to a point before becoming damaged or breaking.
 In essence, bones become thicker, and one can often see this in larger framed individuals, especially in the lower legs.
 The extra bone thickness in the lower limbs is often even more pronounced with individuals who have lost a lot of excess weight.
 At the other end of the scale, astronauts face many issues in space.
 The lack of gravity means that the bones tend to adapt to the lack of loading and lose density.
 As a result, exercise programmes have been developed for astronauts while in space and as a means of trying to counter some of the impacts of a zero-gravity environment.
 As for Davis's Law, it is a little easier to observe some of the effects on muscles by looking at somebody who regular exercises and somebody who does not.
 There is a more in-depth and up-to-date article covering tissue adaption here.

-The Chiropractor author has personal experience of tissues within his body adapting to the demands placed on them, both within the elite British military environment and in his own time.
+The author has personal experience of tissues within his body adapting to the demands placed on them, both within the elite British military environment and in his own time.
 In his early twenties, the author walked the 275 mile Pennine Way, solo, with approximately six stone on his back and in 14 days.
 The weather was horrendous for around 12 days of the trek, and he lost over one stone in weight during the process.
 It is fair to say that his body had a great deal to adapt to, an additional six stone in weight, terrible weather, 14 - 16 hrs walking a day and challenging terrain.
 Equally, the adpation process was far from painless and pretty unpleasant for the first 7-8 days.
 However, after eight days the body just seemed to adapt, and it was reasonably plain sailing from there onwards and not remotely painful.
 It did take a few days for the body to adjust back to not carrying an additional 6 stone in weight and there were a lot of comments about one bouncing around when walking.
 Anyway, one digresses, back to running.
+There is a high probability of injuries becoming chronic if one does not take active measures to prevent, treat and recovery from injury.

 Training and the relevance of sports specific coaches